Danielku15/SlickGrid-wiki/DataView.md

 ```

 Now we're ready to initialize it with some data.
 One important requirement that DataView imposes on the data it consumes is that every item has a unique identifier.
 DataView uses it to uniquely identify items and compare them to each other.
-By default, DataView uses the `id` property of the data item, but you can specify a different one by passing it in via an optional second argument in the `setData(data, [objectIdProperty])`.
+By default, DataView uses the `id` property of the data item, but you can specify a different one by passing it in via an optional second argument in the `setItems(data, [objectIdProperty])`.
 The `id` value must be serializable to a string.

 ```javascript
 var data = [